massimocaprinali/cloud-foundry-public/liberty-dynatrace.md

     See the [_Agent Settings_ section of Agent Configuration ![External link icon](../../../icons/launch-glyph.svg "External link icon")](https://community.dynatrace.com/community/display/DOCDT65/Set+up+Agents) at the Dynatrace community website for more information about available options.
 For example, using the exclude option, you can exclude classes from being monitored by Dynatrace.
 See [Dynatrace Agent Framework ![External link icon](../../../icons/launch-glyph.svg "External link icon")](https://github.com/cloudfoundry/ibm-websphere-liberty-buildpack/blob/master/docs/framework-dynatrace-agent.md) for more details about configuring the user-provided service.

-3. After you push your app to {{site.data.keyword.Bluemix_notm}}, bind the user-provided service that you created to the app.
+3. After you push your app to {{site.data.keyword.cloud_notm}}, bind the user-provided service that you created to the app.
 For example, use the following command:
   ```
   ibmcloud cf bs myApp my-dynatrace-collector
   ```